Conformal gravity: light deflection revisited and the galactic rotation curve failure: Conformal Gravity as a Natural and a Gauge Natural Theory

-{ In the literature, one can find a different action for CG, obtained by adding a Gauss-Bonnet term $3G$, where \beq G= \ka \int \! d^4x \left( -g\right)^{1/2} \( R^2 - 4 R_{\mu\nu}R^{\mu\nu}+ R_{\la\mu\nu\ka}R^{\la\mu\nu\ka}\) \eeq which, in four dimensions is a global divergenceless term with a local potential, so that it does not affect the field equations, although it is not conformally invariant and thus spoils the conformal invariance.
-Moreover, adding a divergence to the action functional does affect the conservation laws, potentially introducing divergences, as we shall argue below.
+{ In the literature sometimes one finds a different action for CG, obtained by adding a Gauss-Bonnet term $3G$, where \beq G= \ka \int \! d^4x \left( -g\right)^{1/2} \( R^2 - 4 R_{\mu\nu}R^{\mu\nu}+ R_{\la\mu\nu\ka}R^{\la\mu\nu\ka}\) \eeq which, in four dimensions is a global divergenceless term with a local potential, so that it does not affect the field equations; however, this term is not conformally invariant and it thus spoils the conformal invariance.
+Moreover, adding a divergence to the action functional usually does affect the conservation laws, potentially introducing divergences, as we shall argue below.
 For these reasons, we avoid it.
-Anyway, when dealing with conserved quantities, we shall consider the action functional $S=\al S_W + \la G$, so that all the situations can be obtained by specifying $\la$ and we can directly prove what depends on the Gauss-Bonnet term and what does not; {similarly, we can discuss} how the asymptotic behaviour of the conserved quantities is affected by the Gauss-Bonnet term. }
+Anyway, when dealing with conserved quantities, we shall consider the action functional $S=\al S_W + \la G$, so that all the situations can be obtained by specifying $\la$ and we can directly prove what depends on the Gauss-Bonnet term and what does not; {similarly, we can discuss} how the asymptotic behaviour of the conserved quantities is affected by the Gauss-Bonnet term, i.e.~by $\la$.

-In a recent work, Campigotto and Fatibene presented CG both as a gauge natural theory \cite{Campigotto2014} and a natural theory \citep{Campigotto2015,Campigotto2016}.
+In a recent work, Campigotto and Fatibene presented CG both as a gauge natural theory \cite{Campigotto2014} and a natural theory \cite{Campigotto2015,Campigotto2016}.
 We refer to \cite{FatibeneLibro, Kolar, Eck} for the general notation and framework.
 We {review} the basic framework of their analysis in Appendix $A$.

-{ By fitting CG into the framework of gauge natural theories (see also \cite{Campigotto2014,Jackiw,SuatDengiz2016}), we automatically get a canonical treatment of conservation laws and in particular a theorem ensuring that all Noether currents are always exact forms.
+{ By fitting CG into the framework of gauge natural theories (see also \cite{Campigotto2014,Jackiw,SuatDengiz2016}), we get a canonical treatment of conservation laws for free and in particular a theorem ensuring that all Noether currents are always exact forms.
 In addition, we have full control of the global properties of the fields and their observability.
 This framework has proven to be suitable to discuss gauge theories in their generally relativistic formulations, as well as couplings between spinor fields and gravity (see \cite{Spinors}).
-Thus CG comes with a structure to compute conserved quantities.
-We illustrate this point in the section below.
+Thus conformal gravity comes with a structure to compute conserved quantities.
+We illustrate this point in the Section below.

 }